mst3v3nsn/c9-app/README.md

 cd c9-app
 ```
 Edit files in manifests/ specific to your environment.
 I used mine with Gitlab-CI which is why most of the YAML files are templated.

+Make sure you are using [Traefik](https://docs.traefik.io/) for your proxying service and have your certs saved as secrets within Kubernetes.

 ## Usage

 ```
+kubectl create -f c9-app.yaml
+kubectl create -f c9-service.yaml kubectl create -f c9-ingress.yaml
 ```

 ## Contributing